tullo/high-performance-go/02-Performance-measurement-and-profiling.md

 > Why is this program taking so long to run?

-Profiling whole programs which is useful for answering high level questions like.
+Profiling **whole** programs is useful for answering high level questions.

+In this section we’ll use profiling tools built into Go to investigate the operation of the program from the inside.

 ----